Gweeny/Gweeny/README.md

 - 👋 Hi, I’m @Gweeny
-- 👀 I’m interested in Java, Javascript, HTML/CSS
+- 👀 I’m interested in Java, Javascript, HTML/CSS, REACT, PHP
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning what i am interested about
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...

 <!---